CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 3. Hover on the **df_Sales_ADLS** row.
 Notice that the familiar **Refresh** and **Schedule Refresh icons** are available.
 Select the **ellipsis (…)**.

-4. Notice there is option to Delete, Edit, and Export the Dataflow.
+4. Notice there is an option to Delete, Edit, and Export the Dataflow.
 We can use Properties to update the name and description of the Dataflow.
 We will look at Refresh history shortly.
 Select **Settings**.

     ![](../media/Lab_5.3.png)

     >**Note**: Settings page opens.
-In the left panel you will find all the Dataflows listed.
+In the left panel, you will find all the Dataflows listed.

-5. In the center pane, select **Refresh history** link.
+5. In the center pane, select the **Refresh history** link.

     ![](../media/Lab_5.4.png)

 6. Refresh history dialog opens.
 You will have a couple of refreshes listed.
-Those are the refreshes which occurred when the dataflow is published.
+Those are the refreshes which occur when the dataflow is published.
 Select the **Start time** link.

     **Note**: Start time will be different for you.

     ![](../media/Lab_5.5.png)

     Details screen will open.
 This will provide details of the refresh, it lists the start, end time, and duration.
-It also lists the tables / activities that were refreshed.
-In case there is a failure, you can click on the name of the table / activity to investigate further.
+It also lists the tables/activities that were refreshed.
+In case there is a failure, you can click on the name of the table/activity to investigate further.

     ![](../media/Lab_5.6.png)